Douglas Jardine: Test matches

 Once the fourth Test got underway, England won the match to take the series.
 Partly prompted by Jardine, Eddie Paynter scored 83 having released himself from hospital.
 Jardine went on to make a painstaking 24, at one point facing 82 balls without scoring a single run.
 He was not proud of his batting performance, being shamefaced to Australian Test opener Jack Fingleton, and describing his batting to Bill O'Reilly as being "like an old maid defending her virginity."
 England also won the final Test ending on 28 February, with a final clash taking place between Jardine and Larwood.
 After a long bowling spell, Larwood was furious when Jardine sent him in to bat as nightwatchman but went on to score 98 runs.
 Later, Larwood broke his foot while bowling in the second innings, but Jardine was not convinced that he was seriously injured.
 He made him stay on the field until Bradman was out.
 Larwood, partly through this injury and partly through political repercussions from this series, never played another Test.
 Also in this match, Jardine enraged Harry Alexander by asking him not to run on the pitch as he was damaging it and giving his side an advantage.
 He proceeded to bowl hostile bouncers at Jardine, who was struck painfully to the delight of the crowd.

 While Jardine won the series as captain, he contributed just 199 runs at an average of 22.11 in the Tests, and 628 runs (average 36.94) in all first-class cricket in Australia.
-Jardine only played in the first Test of the short series which followed in New Zealand, due to rheumatism.
+Jardine only played in the first Test of the short series that followed in New Zealand, due to rheumatism.
 All the players enjoyed the short tour although rain ruined the cricket, and Jardine was observed to show signs of paranoia towards all things Australian.
 Pelham Warner, although he later stated that he disapproved of Bodyline bowling, praised Jardine's captaincy on the tour and believed that he was cruelly treated by the Australian crowds.
 He further believed that Jardine was convinced that the tactics were legitimate.